jakemai0/jakemai0.github.io/content/posts/ProcessInjection_0.md

 5. Resume thread to start the shellcode execution

 Let's implement this injection using D/Invoke.
-First of all, as mentioned above, I won't be importing the whole D/Invoke project but only taking neccessary functions, structs and enums from [D/Invoke GitHub](https://github.com/TheWover/DInvoke/blob/dev/DInvoke/DInvoke/DynamicInvoke).
+First of all, as mentioned above, I won't be importing the whole D/Invoke project but only taking necessary functions, structs and enums from [D/Invoke GitHub](https://github.com/TheWover/DInvoke/blob/dev/DInvoke/DInvoke/DynamicInvoke).
 At the time of writing, the list of functions from D/Invoke source code that I have are:
 - `DynamicAPIInvoke`: Invoke an arbitrary function from a DLL dynamically, providing its name, function prototype, and arguments.
 - `DynamicFunctionInvoke`: Invoke an arbitrary function from a pointer, called by `DynamicAPIInvoke`.